open-guides/og-aws/README.md

 ### EMR Tips

 -	EMR relies on many versions of Hadoop and other supporting software.
 Be sure to check [which versions are in use](https://docs.aws.amazon.com/ElasticMapReduce/latest/ReleaseGuide/emr-release-components.html).
 -	💸❗**EMR costs** can pile up quickly since it involves lots of instances, efficiency can be poor depending on cluster configuration and choice of workload, and accidents like hung jobs are costly.
-See the [section on EC2 cost management](#ec2-cost-management), especially the tips there about spot instances and avoiding hourly billing.
+See the [section on EC2 cost management](#ec2-cost-management), especially the tips there about Spot instances and avoiding hourly billing.
 [This blog post](http://engineering.bloomreach.com/strategies-for-reducing-your-amazon-emr-costs/) has additional tips.
 -	⏱Off-the-shelf EMR and Hadoop can have significant overhead when compared with efficient processing on a single machine.
 If your data is small and performance matters, you may wish to consider alternatives, as [this post](http://aadrake.com/command-line-tools-can-be-235x-faster-than-your-hadoop-cluster.html) illustrates.
 -	Python programmers may want to take a look at Yelp’s [mrjob](https://github.com/Yelp/mrjob).
 -	It takes time to tune performance of EMR jobs, which is why third-party services such as [Qubole’s data service](https://www.qubole.com/mapreduce-as-a-service/) are gaining popularity as ways to improve performance or reduce costs.